« Visit Fantastic Pest Control

 • Watch a video about spiders.
 Something educational would show you the life of a spider in the wild.
 It would look like a savage existence, but through the whole video, keep reminding yourself how small these creatures are.

 • Visit a pet store and watch a spider behind glass.
-Here comes something scarier – a real living spider, right in front of you.
+Here comes something scarier – a real living spider right in front of you.
 Yet, confined by the strong glass, so you are completely safe.
 Look at it for a while.
 Spiders in aquariums are usually quite lazy, so don’t be surprised if they barely move.

 • Tolerate being around a spider.
 Let your friend put the spider on a table and sit near that spider.
 Don’t touch it, just be close to it and watch it.

 • Hold a spider.
 Finally, the biggest challenge of all would be to let the spider crawl on your hand.
-You can choose when that would happen.
+You can choose when that will happen.
 Don’t rush it if you don’t feel brave enough.
 Focus on the idea that you have more control over the spider’s life than it has over your life.

 • Determine the origin of your fear.
-In most cases, the fear of spiders is inborn, like we said – it’s a part of our evolution.
-However, very often an acute feat would result from a personal experience.
-Very often this experience would be forgotten.
-It might be in early childhood, or even earlier.
+In most cases, the fear of spiders is inborn.
+Like we said – it’s a part of our evolution.
+However, very often, an acute feat would result from a personal experience.
+Very often, this experience would be forgotten.
+It might be in early childhood or even earlier.
 The logical memory of the event might be forgotten, but the emotion behind it would stay lingering.
-And, at some point it gets triggered by the sight of a spider and it re-surfaces as an irrational fear.
+And at some point, it gets triggered by the sight of a spider, and it re-surfaces as an irrational fear.
 Try to remember when it first started for you.

 • Dwell on why you are so scared.
 We often need alone time to think about what happened in our past.
-Especially when it comes to something that can’t leave us alone even as adults.
+Especially when it comes to something that can’t leave us alone, even as adults.
 Think about your fear, remember the first time you felt it and evaluate your state of mind then and now.
 You will reach a conclusion.

 • Learn more about spiders.
 Find the positive benefits of their existence and dispel myths and urban legends about them.
 Learn about their behaviour.
 Put yourself in their skin and think about “If I were a spider, I would…”.
 Sometimes, something like this is enough to understand that they’re not born to get you.